Posted On: Aug 10, 2022

 - Toledo Jeep Fest, Aug.
-6–8: Celebrate the 80th anniversary of the Jeep, in the city where the adventurous vehicle was invented.
+12–14: Celebrate the 5th annual Toledo Jeep Fest, in the city where the adventurous vehicle was invented.
 Check out the All-Jeep Parade through downtown Toledo, live music, an expansive Midway and a 1/10-scale off-road course set up inside SeaGate Convention Centre.
-Pro tip: Get your tickets now for the Josh Turner and Lauren Alaina concert Friday night at Promenade Park.

 - German American Festival, Aug.
 26–28: Join local residents at the oldest and largest ethnic festival celebrating German culture with food, beer, folk dancing and activities for kids.
 The festival is held in Oregon, Ohio, at the 94-acre Oak Shade Grove.